Masonic articles and books on freemasons, templars, lodges

 See the full list of Masonic research articles here....

 Here is a collection of the best books on Free- masonry as voted by our readers.

 A list of the latest books on Freemasonry, which include reprints of old classics as well as interesting new works.

 For a comprehensive list of the authors who have provided our information about internal workings of Freemasonry today and in the distant past....

 Allen E. Roberts

 Born in Pawtucket, R.I. on October 11 in 1917, Allen served in World War II aboard the U.S.S.
 Alabama in the Atlantic and Pacific.
-Upon his discharge from the U.S. Navy in 1946 he settled in Highland Springs, Virginia, where he became active in Freemasonry....
+Upon his discharge from the U.S. Navy in 1946 he settled in Highland Springs, Virginia, and became active in Freemasonry....

 Welcome to this collection of sources, books and articles that explore Freemasonry's practices, lodges, brotherhood -- and the history of how they came about.
 Here we focus on the actual people and events that caused Masonry to grow into the world's oldest and largest fraternity.

 Most of Freemasonry's known history occurred after its emergence into public view during 1717 in English taverns.
 Before that time we mostly have colorful Masonic traditions such as the one saying that Adam must have been part of Freemasonry in the Garden of Eden.